DigitME2/oee_server/README.md

  capable of general data collection for uptime/downtime and production tracking.
 The system is managed through a web browser, and can be deployed in the cloud and/or configured for remote operation.

+A demonstration of the app in use can be found on [YouTube.](https://www.youtube.com/watch?v=DQbJFctLYT4)

 Data can be displayed in graphs or tables, which can be exported to Excel or CSV. ![image](images/screenshot-table.png) ![image](images/screenshot-gantt.png)